chillsoul/piefs/README.md

 ### Directory

-A directory use Key-Value database (LevelDB now) to store the mapping relationship between volume id,needle id and needle metadata (store <<vid,nid>,n metadata> in short).
+A directory use Key-Value database (LevelDB now) to store the mapping relationship of one volume between needle id and needle metadata (map[vid]LevelDB<nid,n metadata> in short).

 ### Volume